To own the room: is to command your audience’s attention, respect, and action from beginning to the end of your presentation.

 4 Tested and proven structures for your presentation

-- Chronological pattern: time-based narrative with events organized based on when they happened
+- Chronological pattern: a time-based narrative with events organized based on when they happened

-- Sequential pattern: event-based narrative with events organized based on previous events
+- Sequential pattern: an event-based narrative with events organized based on previous events

-- Spatial pattern: space-based narrative with events laid out on different spots on stage
+- Spatial pattern: a space-based narrative with events laid out on different spots on stage

 - Climactic pattern: Importance-based narrative with events organized from least important to most important

 5. Improvise well

 The fifth way to own a room is to improvise well.
 Charming with your spontaneity and wit is a great way to get and hold people’s attention.
 This is the hardest way because it takes a lot of practice to be a good improviser.
 However, working in this area will help all the other areas.

 One of the fastest ways to build your ability to own any room is to take a public speaking training.
 You can randomly pick up techniques here and there, but if you want to learn how to attract and keep attention systematically, then you need to train for it.